 - Are family members noticing any abnormal skin lesions?

-Your pet will have a physical examination from head to toe, looking for evidence of parasites (such as fleas, ticks, and lice), skin lesions (such as red spots, scabs, sores) and overall health.
+Your dog will have a physical examination from head to toe, looking for evidence of parasites (such as fleas, ticks, and lice), skin lesions (such as red spots, scabs, sores) and overall health.
 The examination will include the eyes, ears, teeth and other body parts as well.
-This is because skin disease can sometimes be a manifestation of disease in another part of the body.
+This is because skin disease can sometimes be a manifestation of disease in an internal organ system or other parts of the body.

-The results from the history (survey questions) and physical examination will lead your veterinarian in determining which diseases are most likely causing the hair loss and itching for your dog and cat.
+The results from the history and physical examination will lead your veterinarian in determining which diseases are most likely causing the hair loss and itching for your dog.
 The results will also help in determining which diagnostic tests should be performed.

-If your dog or cat is suffering from skin disease and has been losing hair or scratching, there are several tests your veterinarian may recommend performing.
-This includes:
+If your dog is suffering from skin disease and has been losing hair or scratching, there are several tests your veterinarian may recommend performing.
+These include:

-If your dog or cat is scratching and losing hair, one of the first things your veterinarian will likely recommend is a reliable form of flea control if you are not already using flea control.
-This is because fleas can be notoriously difficult to find on dogs and cats, even if fleas are the cause of the allergy.
-And if fleas are not the cause of the initial skin irritation, controlling fleas is still important because fleas are likely to make the original skin problem much worse.
+If your dog is scratching and losing hair, one of the first things your veterinarian will likely recommend is a reliable form of flea prevention if you are not already using flea control.
+This is because fleas can be notoriously difficult to find on dogs, even when fleas are the main trigger for the condition.
+If fleas are not the cause, controlling them is still important, as any fleas are likely to make an original skin problem much worse.

-If fleas have been treated and ruled out as the cause of the itching, your veterinarian may recommend doing a food trial.
-A food trial involves feeding your dog or cat a diet containing a protein and a carbohydrate source that he has never eaten before.
+After fleas have been treated and ruled out as the cause of the itching, your veterinarian may recommend doing a food trial.
+A food trial involves feeding your dog a special diet for two months to bring your dog's immune system back to a non-reactive baseline.

 Allergy Testing and Immunotherapy (Hyposensitization)

-If other causes of hair loss and scratching have been ruled out and your veterinarian is relatively certain that your dog or cat is suffering from atopy (an allergy to something in your pet's environment), allergy testing may be recommended.
+If other causes of hair loss and scratching have been ruled out and if your veterinarian is relatively certain that your dog is suffering from atopy (an immune system that is sensitive to something in your pet's environment), then allergy testing may be recommended.

-Allergy testing can determine which substances your dog or cat is allergic to and allow immunotherapy, also called hyposensitization.
-This involves injecting a solution of the allergen (the substance causing the allergy) on a regular basis into your pet in an attempt to train your pet's body not to respond abnormally to the allergen.
+Allergy testing can determine which substances your dog is allergic to.
+The treatment for acquired allergy is immunotherapy, also called hyposensitization.
+This involves injecting a solution of the allergen (the substance causing the allergy) into your pet over a period of time in an attempt to train your pet's body to not respond abnormally to the allergen.